fuzziqersoftware/sharedstructures/README.md

 The header files (HashTable.hh and PrefixTree.hh) document how to use these objects.
 Take a look at the test source (HashTableTest.cc and PrefixTreeTest.cc) for usage examples.

+### Iteration semantics

+Iteration over either of these structures doesn't lock the structure, so it's possible for an iteration to see an inconsistent view of the data structure due to concurrent modifications by other processes.

+Iterating a HashTable produces items in pseudorandom order.
+If an item exists in the table for the duration of the iteration, then it will be returned; if it's created or deleted during the iteration, then it may or may not be returned.
+Similarly, if its value is changed during the iteration, then either its new or old value may be returned.

+Iterating a PrefixTree produces keys in lexicographic order.
+This ordering makes its behavior with concurrent modifications easier to predict: concurrent changes after the current key (lexicographically) will be visible, changes before or at the current key will not.

+For both structures, the iterator objects cache one or more results on the iterator object itself, so values can't be modified through the iterator object.

 ## Python wrapper

 HashTable and PrefixTree can also be used from Python with the included module.
 Keys can be accessed directly with the subscript operator (`t[k] = value`; `value = t[k]`).